vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

 seconds in each interdental gap, but it did linger on as discomfort for the interdental gaps around the upper middle teeth, so that's an area I may want to pay closer attention to.

+## 2026-01-26 / 2026-01-27 (off-cycle floss pick pressure testing)

+Around midnight going from Monday 2026-01-26 to Tuesday 2026-01-27, along with my regular floss pick use to clean my teeth, I did floss pick pressure testing.
+I had a dental self-exam checklist due for a while, but it's been delayed somewhat due to a bunch of other higher-priority stuff.
+I therefore decided to go ahead with the floss pick pressure testing anyway.

+I pressed the floss pick pretty strongly against all interdental gaps, covering most interdental gaps at least twice and some even 3 times.
+Overall, the pain lasted only a few seconds in each interdental gap, but it did linger on as discomfort for the interdental gaps around the *lower* teeth, particularly the lower middle teeth.
+I recently got a mouth ulcer (not top of mind, but something I notice when brushing the area) in the gum area below the lower middle teeth in the back, which might be related.

+The discomfort subsided within about 4 minutes of completing the floss pick pressure testing.